markbrady77/FUsionRPG/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** markbrady77, FUtureRPG, Cuchulainn21, markbrady77@gmail.com, FUtureRPG, (FU) based TTRPG optimized for Solo play
+*** markbrady77, FUsionRPG, Cuchulainn21, markbrady77@gmail.com, FUsionRPG, (FU) based TTRPG optimized for Solo play
 -->